 Around 1.600 B.C., they were visited by Austronesian people who brought bows, arrows, pigs, domesticated plants, pipes and dogs with them.
 All the Aborigines kept were the dogs.

 The nicest phrase about dogs comes from the Aborigines.

 They were leading a nomadic life and they were more prone to sleep in the open air than get hold of accommodation – be it makeshift.
 They had Dingoes, the semi-wild Australian dogs, with them to keep them company, for hunting and for living blankets.

 In the desert (half of Australia is covered by desert) the temperature drops sharply when the night falls.
-They Aborigines cuddled with their dogs to warm themselves – humans and dogs alike.
+The Aborigines cuddled with their dogs to warm themselves – humans and dogs alike.

 Ergo, this phrase: “A five-night dog”, which means it was so cold that you had to cuddle with five dogs.
-The dog was not simply a domesticated animal for the Aborigine; it would keep him warm and alive.
+The dog was not simply a domesticated animal for the Aborigine; it would keep them warm and alive.